jesseleeruiz/NEWSC/README.md

 ___
 ## Background 😃
 I have a great love for movies and tv shows.
 On my free time you will find me re-watching my favorite tv series or movies, or binge watching a new and awesome tv show.
 Naturally, I would gravitate toward tvOS development and here it is you find me indeed.
 I started going through [Paul Hudson's _Hacking with tvOS_](https://www.hackingwithswift.com/store/hacking-with-tvos) and have been learning so much!
-Here is some of the fruit from his deep dive.
+Here is some of the fruit from this deep dive.

 ___
 ## Feedback 🤝